aaronkaplan/yellowsub/docs/Orchestrator.md

 ### I. Facilitate the Workflows' startup:

- 1. instantiate (read: create a python process) each [Processor](/docs/Glossary#Processor).
+1. instantiate (read: create a python process) each [Processor](/docs/Glossary#Processor)
 2. Connect the newly instantiated Processor to their incoming message queue and outgoing exchanges.
+3. Call the processor's `start()` method
- 3. Register the Processor's PID in a `/var/run/yellowsub/<processor_id>.pid` file
+4. Register the Processor's PID in a `/var/run/yellowsub/<processor_id>.pid` file

 ### II.
 Help in stopping all or individual processors